qwicengineering/dev-assignment/frontend/README.md

 # QWIC React / JS take home assignment

 As a bike company, we would like to improve the process of returning broken parts.
-This challenge is really based on your ability to create a form and an endpoint that can submit the said form.
+This challenge is really based on your ability to create a small app that allows users to create and see their return requests.

 ![](assets/form.png)